DigitalVS/Galaxy-Flash-Expansion/README.md

 ### Galaxy Space Expansion

 Galaxy Space Expansion additionally contains one 32 kilobyte RAM chip and one EPROM chip.
-First chip is a RAM expansion chip which in conjunction with existing 6 kilobytes on the main computer PCB makes one continuous 38 kilobyte memory space.
-Second chip contains software for communication with USB drive (and something more that will be presented later in the text).
+Former chip is a RAM expansion chip which in conjunction with existing 6 kilobytes on the main computer PCB makes one continuous 38 kilobyte memory space.
+Latter chip contains software for communication with USB drive (and something more that will be presented later in the text).
 These two chips are visible to the CPU at following address ranges:

 - RAM: &4000 - &BFFF
 - EPROM: &C000 - &FFFF